mrdbourke/charlie-walks/README.md

 # Charlie Walks: A Novel by Daniel Bourke

-This repo contains the code for the website for Daniel Bourke's upcoming novel, Charlie Walks.
+This repo contains the code for the website for my first novel, [Charlie Walks](https://www.charliewalks.com) (out now!).

-When's it coming?

-* Digital version (PDF, EPUB, etc): August 31 2021
-* Print version: Later in the year.

-Updates will be posted here/the book's [homepage](https://www.charliewalks.com).

 ## What's the book about?